The Stretch Factor of the Delaunay Triangulation Is Less Than 1.998

 Let $S$ be a finite set of points in the Euclidean plane.
 Let $D$ be a Delaunay triangulation of $S$.
 The {\em stretch factor} (also known as {\em dilation} or {\em spanning ratio}) of $D$ is the maximum ratio, among all points $p$ and $q$ in $S$, of the shortest path distance from $p$ to $q$ in $D$ over the Euclidean distance $||pq||$.
 Proving a tight bound on the stretch factor of the Delaunay triangulation has been a long standing open problem in computational geometry.

-In this paper we prove that the stretch factor of the Delaunay triangulation of a set of points in the plane is less than $\rho = 1.998$, improving the previous best upper bound of 2.42 by Keil and Gutwin (1989).
-Our bound 1.998 is better than the current upper bound of 2.33 for the special case when the point set is in convex position by Cui, Kanj and Xia (2009).
-This upper bound breaks the barrier 2, which is significant because previously no family of plane graphs was known to have a stretch factor guaranteed to be less than 2 on any set of points.
+In this paper we prove that the stretch factor of the Delaunay triangulation is less than $\rho = 1.998$, significantly improving the current best upper bound of 2.42 by Keil and Gutwin (1989).
+Our bound of 1.998 also improves the upper bound of the best stretch factor that can be achieved by a plane spanner of a Euclidean graph (the current best upper bound is 2).
+Our result has a direct impact on the problem of constructing spanners of Euclidean graphs, which has applications in the area of wireless computing.